There’s no better way to learn about a place, a culture and the people who live there than through food.

 When?
 Fridays from late May to early-October.
 11 am – 4 pm

 The Barry’s Bay Farmers’ Market is held at The Railway Station, the community’s former train station.
-This faithfully restored building also features an art gallery, museum and a visitor centre.

 One of the things I love about this market is that all of the vendors grow, produce and create their products within 50 km of the market guaranteeing quality freshness and a truly ‘local’ experience.
 Find between 25 to 30 vendors selling farm-to-market meat products, fruit and vegetables, maple syrup, jams, jellies and other preserves, as well as artwork, jewellery and handmade crafts.